-So you’ve heard all rumors about HTML5 would take over Adobe Flash.
-While most web community argues that it’s possible or not, you must be wandering what makes HTML5 so powerful that even giant company Apple wants to use it to replace Flash.
+So you’ve heard all rumors that HTML5 would take over Adobe Flash.
+While most web community argues that it’s possible or not, you must be wondering what makes HTML5 so powerful that even giant company Apple wants to use it to replace Flash.

 Note: As HTML5 is not fully supported by certain web browser like Internet Explorer, you’re strongly recommended to use Firefox browser to view all HTML5 demos below.

 A comfortable and fantastic animation created with HTML5’s canvas and audio tag.

 Being showcased in the last Google I/O event, this demo shows you how dynamic can HTML5 be.